 The Jupiter Research Building is a component of FAU's Life Sciences Initiative, which is transforming the university's John D. MacArthur Campus into a hub of scientific inquiry, innovation, and economic development.
-SUPPORT FAU's funding request to construct a 72,000 gsf facility that will provide research and instructional space to support the recruitment/retention of new research faculty and the program's student enrollment growth.
+Palm Beach County SUPPORTS FAU's funding request to construct a 72,000 gross square feet facility that will provide research and instructional space to support the recruitment/retention of new research faculty and the program's student enrollment growth.